-INFORMATION LITERACY is one of the five general education objectives that our faculty want all students to learn.
+INFORMATION LITERACY is one of MCC's four general education goals.
 Part of Information Literacy is the ability to evaluate information for QUALITY and to select sources that are SUITABLE for the information need!
 We're here today to help you develop these skills in ENG 151.
 Following this session (and with some practice), you should be able to:

 1. Evaluate the quality of a resource using multiple criteria including authority, objectivity, and accuracy.